 We only retain Personal Information as long as is required to provide the Service, to maintain our relationship with you, as needed to maintain business records, and as needed to comply with our legal obligations, resolve disputes, or enforce our agreements.
 Any Personal Information no longer required to be retained is deleted or safeguards are applied to ensure it is no longer used.

 We share the Personal Data or Client Data of any Client User collected via the Service with the Client that authorized that User to use the Service.

-We work with third party service providers that may have access to or may process Personal Data or Client Data for us.
-These third parties are subject to written agreements requiring them to only access or process Personal Data or Client Data as needed to provide services to us, to maintain the confidentiality of all Personal Data and Client Data they may process or may access, to maintain generally accepted industry standard controls, to regularly evaluate those controls, and to obey all applicable data privacy laws and regulations.
+We use a variety of third party digital tools and digital infrastructure providers (collectively “Service Providers”) to perform our own internal business operations (accounting, billing, marketing, sales, communications, etc.) and to provide the Service (computing hardware, data centers, networks, security devices, etc.) These Service Providers may have access to or may process Personal Data or Client Data for us.
+Service Providers are subject to written agreements requiring them to only access or process Personal Data or Client Data as needed to provide services to us, to maintain the confidentiality of all Personal Data and Client Data they may process or may access, to maintain generally accepted industry standard controls, to regularly evaluate those controls, and to obey all applicable data privacy laws and regulations.

 Law Enforcement, Legal Process and Compliance